ayyammal-g/consumer_complaints/README.md

 1. To Read the dataset and extract the product, year and company reported in each consumer complaint.
-2. Aggregate the extracted data for each product and year to find *total number of complaints
+2. Aggregate the extracted data for each product and year to find
+        a) total number of complaints
-        *number of companies receiving the complaints
+        b) number of companies receiving the complaints
-        *Highest percentage of complaints directed against a single company
+        c) Highest percentage of complaints directed against a single company

 The former task is accomplished by ComplaintsDataLoader class in complaints_data_loader.py while the later task is accomplished by ComplaintsDataReport class in complaints_data_reporter.py